athulvis/l4latex/README.md

-# l4latex
+#L 4 LaTeX
-A @ -day Workshop on Introduction to LaTeX
+A 2 -day Workshop on Introduction to LaTeX